 School of Communication

-No more than six P/N classes may be counted toward graduation, and 35 of the 45 credits needed for graduation must be C or better.
+No more than six P/N classes may be counted toward graduation.

 McCormick School of Engineering and Applied Science

-No more than eight P/N classes may be counted toward the degree.
+- No more than eight courses with P grades may be counted toward the degree.

 The Graduate School